 Cushla Whiting is an ethical business with a zero tolerance policy towards conflict or ‘blood’ diamonds.
 We only purchase our diamonds through respected suppliers who adhere to, and enforce, the standards established by the Kimberley Process.

 Today, the percentage of conflict diamonds that enter the market is less than one percent.
 The industry has worked tirelessly to achieve this through measures such as the Kimberley Process and in partnership with the United Nations and other non-government organisations.
-The majority of diamonds now come from countries including Australia, Canada, South Africa, Botswana, Namibia, Russia and Tanzania, and in these countries, the industry represents a significant proportion of the national GDP.
+The majority of diamonds now come from countries including Australia, Canada, Botswana, Namibia, and Russia and in these countries, the industry represents a significant proportion of the national GDP.

 We have an extensive inventory of the highest quality diamonds, hand-selected by our diamond expert, GIA Gemologist Hamish Whiting.
 Hamish’s years of experience in buying diamonds for the family diamond wholesale company, combined with his training at the HRD in Antwerp and GIA in California has made him an expert at his craft.
 Hamish’s approach to buying is to look beyond the GIA certificate and judge the actual diamond.